-In this conversation, Kenneth Frampton (Columbia University) will discuss approaches to architectural history today with Esra Akcan (Cornell University) and Mark Jarzombek (Massachusetts Institute of Technology).
+In this conversation, Kenneth Frampton (Columbia University) discusses approaches to architectural history today with Esra Akcan (Cornell University) and Mark Jarzombek (Massachusetts Institute of Technology).
 What does it mean to write a global history of architecture now?
 What is the relationship between such a history and urgent contemporary concerns?
 During a discussion moderated by Kim Förster, CCA Associate Director, Research, each presenter will offer his or her own understanding of how global architecture might be defined, as well as address questions of periodization, key terms, and the purpose of developing a global history (or histories).

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
-We are still working on it.
-If you get lost, you can email us at email@example.com.
+If you have any questions, please email us at email@example.com.

 Sign up to get news from us

 Thank you for signing up.
 You'll begin to receive emails from us shortly.

 We’re not able to update your preferences at the moment.
 Please try again later.